 If You See Your Lost Pet Listed On Our Facebook page

 Contact ACACC Officers.
-You may call Officer Porter at 865-256-0755 or Officer Miller at 865-441-1281 or the office number at 865-463-6856.
+You may call the Animal Shelter number at 865-264-6315.
 Please note: the Animal Care & Control Department can be very busy and you may need to leave a message.
 Be sure to provide your name, and your contact information and your call will be returned.

 New Technology to help you reunite with your Lost Pet: Finding Rover App

 Anderson County Animal Care & Control (ACACC) now uses smart phone facial recognition technology to help identify and reunite lost dogs with their worried owners.

 Every dog that enters our Holding Facility will be registered on the free Finding Rover app, which allows users to search for missing dogs via a smartphone or computer.
 When a dog leaves ACACC (through adoption or a reunion), the pet owner has the option to continue protection through Finding Rover by completing a free email registration.
 If that dog ever gets lost in the future, his or her record will then already be in the system and will be ready to assist in making the reunion.

 While ACACC is doing their part to protect dogs in the community, anyone can register an owned dog from home using the app.
 Registration is simple and free!
 And once a dog is registered, he or she is protected for life.